SSSPigeon/AIR-Many-sorted-model-theory/README.md

 ## Repository structure

-This repository is structured as follows:
+This repository consists of two main folders, `MultisortedLogic` and `ProdExpr`.
+Below is a summary of the files in the former folder.
+The latter addresses some of the issues mentioned below.

 - `Basic.lean`, `LanguageMap.lean`, `Syntax.lean`, `Semantics.lean` contain many-sorted analogues of the one-sorted definitions and theorems in Mathlib.
 The generalizations of these theorems provides a first basic test for the viability of the fundamental definitions.

 - `Fam.lean` contains general lemmas about families `S -> Type*`, where `S` is a fixed base type.
 Several lemmas on e.g. function decomposition and disjoint sums are given, generalizing their non-dependent counterparts.

-- `SortedTuple.lean` contains the definition of a 'sorted tuple', essentially representing a dependent vector.
+- `SortedTuple.lean` in contains the definition of a 'sorted tuple', essentially representing a dependent vector.
 In more detail, given some `σ : List S`, and a dependent type `α : S -> Type*`, `SortedTuple σ α` represents a vector whose i-th entry has type `α σ[i]` (the set `S` will usually be the set of model-theoretic sorts).
 For more details and further comments, see below.

 - `Examples.lean` contains a mix of examples of statements about modules and vector spaces to both test the soundness and usability of the current definitions.